 If there is a group of SQL commands performed on a database to manipulate the stored data, then all those commands can be treated as a single unit called a transaction.
-In simple word, we can say that a transaction is a group of SQL queries, and transaction handles all those queries as a single unit.
+In simple words, we can say that a transaction is a group of SQL queries, and the transaction handles all those queries as a single unit.

 Transaction Properties (ACID)

 To be a successful transaction, the group of commands must follow the Transaction property ACID.